metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 Let's suppose we want to create a plugin to convert a GRIB file into a NetCDF file.

-To convert the GRIB file, we will use the `grib_to_netcdf` command from eccodes and available in the Metwork MFEXT package.
+To convert the GRIB file, we will use the `grib_to_netcdf` command from eccodes and available in the Metwork MFEXT 'scientific' package (Note : the MFEXT 'scientific' package must be installed)

 In this tutorial:
 - we will call `grib_to_netcdf` command from python code (instead of a shell script).